gaogaotiantian/viztracer/README.md

 pip install viztracer
 ```

-## Usage
+## Basic Usage

-There are a couple ways to use VizTracer

 ### Command Line

-The easiest way to use VizTracer is through command line.
-Assume you have a python script to profile and the normal way to run it is:
+Assume you have a python script to run:

 ```
 python3 my_script.py arg1 arg2
 ```

-You can simply use VizTracer as
+You can simply use VizTracer by

 ```
 viztracer my_script arg1 arg2